maxhr/create-near-app/templates/shared/README.md

    this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
 3. Tests: there are different kinds of tests for the frontend and the smart contract.
 See `contract/README` for info about how it's tested.
-The frontend code gets tested with [jest].
+The frontend code gets tested with [ava].
 You can run both of these at once with `npm run test`.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `npm run dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
-When you're ready to make it permanent, here's how.
+When you run `npm run deploy:dev`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
+When you're ready to make it permanent, here's how:

 Step 0: Install near-cli (optional)